RafaelC22V/agentic-ai-mentorship-program/README.md

 ## License

-This educational content is provided under the MIT License.
+This educational content is provided under the GPL License.
 See LICENSE file for details.

 ---